 File etc/gerrit.config

-The optional file '$site_path'/etc/gerrit.config is a Git-style config file that controls many host specific settings for Gerrit.
+config file that controls many host specific settings for Gerrit.

 Note

-The contents of the etc/gerrit.config file are cached at startup by Gerrit.
-If you modify any properties in this file, Gerrit needs to be restarted before it will use the new values.
+by Gerrit.
+If you modify any properties in this file, Gerrit needs

-Sample etc/gerrit.config:
+Sample etc/gerrit.config

-packedGitLimit = 200 m
+[core] packedGitLimit = 200 m [cache] directory = /var/cache/gerrit2

 Section accounts